 Relatively few paths are shown on maps in Scotland compared with England and Wales – where there is an extensive mapped network of footpaths, bridleways and other paths.

 In fact, even some popular, well-maintained and promoted paths don’t feature on Ordnance Survey maps.
-For example at Dunning Glen in Perthshire, the Pentland Hills near Edinburgh, Maspie Den in Fife and even The Three Lochs Way, which is one of Scotland's Great Trails.
+For example at Dunning Glen in Perthshire, the Pentland Hills near Edinburgh, and Maspie Den in Fife.

 We believe that showing more paths on Scotland’s printed and digital maps would have wide-ranging benefits for the health and happiness of our nation.